 Light a candle and let it burn while you are talking.
 Talk about fire.
 What things burn?
-What are some things you should do if you smell smoke or see a fire?
+What should you do if you smell smoke or see a fire?
 What do firemen do to fires?
 When you are finished, pour water on the candle and douse the flame.
-In today’s story we are going to learn about a fire.
+In today’s story, we are going to learn about a fire.

 Elijah was a prophet.
-A prophet is someone who gives special messages from God.
+A prophet is someone who gives special messages.
 Elijah was a prophet of God.
 He gave special messages from God to all of the people.

 King Ahab and Queen Jezebel did not like the messages that Elijah gave them.
-He told them that they were bad and that they were wrong to worship other gods besides the Lord.
-He told them that God would take away the rain so that they would learn that he was the true and powerful God.
+He told them they were bad and wrong to worship other gods besides the Lord.
+He told them that God would take away the rain so that they would learn that he was God.
 Ahab and Jezebel were so angry that they tried to kill Elijah and all of the other prophets.

 Elijah met Ahab.
 Ahab was very angry with Elijah, “You are a trouble-maker Elijah.
 You caused the rain to go away.
 It is your fault that we have had a drought.”

 “No, King Ahab,” said Elijah.
 “You caused the drought.
 It was because you stopped worshipping the Lord.
 The Lord knows that you and your wife, Jezebel, worship false gods.
 You make idols and bow down before them.
 You think that there are other gods named Baal and Asherah.
-You even believe the men who say that they are prophets of these false gods.
+You even believe the men who say they are false gods’ prophets.
 But you are wrong!

 King Ahab did as Elijah said.
 People from all over Israel came to watch the contest.
 It didn’t really seem like a fair contest.
 Elijah was the only prophet of God there.
 There were 450 prophets of the false god, Baal, and also 400 prophets of the false god, Asherah.

 Elijah spoke to all of the people, “Everyone needs to make a decision today.
-If Baal is real and powerful then you need to worship him.
-If the Lord God is real and powerful, then you need to worship Him!”
+If Baal is real, then you need to worship him.
+If the Lord God is real, then you need to worship Him!”

-Elijah suggested that they should have a contest to prove who the real powerful God was.
-The prophets of Baal could build an altar and Elijah could build an altar.
+Elijah suggested that they should have a contest to prove who the real God was.
+The prophets of Baal could build an altar, and Elijah could build an altar.
 Each could place an animal sacrifice on their altar and then pray to their God to light a fire for the sacrifice.
-The God who could send a fire for the sacrifice was the true God.
+The God who could send fire for the sacrifice was the true God.

 The prophets of Baal agreed to the contest.
-They made their altar and then they prayed and cried out to Baal.
+They made their altar, prayed, and cried out to Baal.
 But nothing happened to the sacrifice on the altar.
 They cried even louder and harder.
-But still there was no answer.
+But still, there was no answer.

 “Maybe Baal is asleep or maybe he is busy,” said Elijah.
 Elijah knew that Baal would never cause fire to come down because Baal was not real.
 Baal was just a god that someone made up.